hello-nyxo/nyxo-website/content/blog/nyxo.app-is-now-open-source/index.md

 #### Hello world!

-Today and I'm very excited to announce that we have just open source the Nyxo.app website, that means this one you're currently looking at.
+Today and I'm very excited to announce that we have just open sourced the Nyxo.app website, that means this one you're currently looking at.
 This is the first step in a larger project of making all Nyxo products open source.
 In the future, we will open-source more the things we've built here at Nyxo.

 ### What is Nyxo